How can happiness be increased?

 - Cut down your TV Viewing

-Research findings clearly shows that watching too much TV is not good for you.
+Research findings clearly show that watching too much TV is not good for you.
 If you are watching TV for more than 3 hours a day you’re wasting valuable ‘increase your happiness’ time.
-TV viewing as well as scrolling through social media on a mobile, tablet or PC can absorb so much time and not give any real satisfaction in return.
-In fact it can make us feel less satisfied and lethargic.
+TV viewing, as well as scrolling through social media on a mobile, tablet or PC, can absorb so much time and not give any real satisfaction in return.
+In fact, it can make us feel less satisfied and lethargic.
 Try being more pro-active, meeting a friend for a coffee or going for a walk and listening to a podcast.
 Nobody on their death bed looks back and wishes they watched more TV.

 - Phone a friend.

 Earlier we saw how socializing is good for you.
 Unfortunately, time and geography don’t always allow us to meet all of our friends regularly so make sure you give them a call.
 Ask how they’re keeping and what they’ve been up to and really focus on listening to ensure you don’t make the conversation revolve around you.

 - Plant something